 Radix is a layer 1 protocol.
 That means it’s the base layer where data, tokens, and smart contracts live.
 Decentralised applications (or dApps) such as Uniswap can then be built out of those components.
 Ethereum for example is a layer 1 protocol.

 We've been thinking about what the financial world is going to look like for a long time (since 2013 when Radix started) - and fundamentally it is going to be decentralized.
-That is what the DeFi movement is all about - the creation of a new financial system to replace the old one
+That is what the DeFi movement is all about - the creation of a new financial system to drastically improve on the old one.

 During our eight years of R&D, we realized pretty early on that none of the existing designs for any distributed ledger technology were going to work, that includes blockchains and DAGs.
 It was that iteration process of building and breaking each generation of consensus algorithms that got us to Cerberus in 2020.